-The United Kingdom is one of the top international study destinations attracting millions of students yearly, thanks to its top research, modern teaching methods and state of the art facilities, and unequalled offer of study programmes at Bachelor, Master or PhD level.
-However, the UK is not one of the most affordable international study destinations.
+The United Kingdom (UK) is one of the top international study destinations in the world.
+It attracts over 450,000 international students yearly, thanks to top research techniques, modern teaching methods, state of the art facilities, and an unequalled offer of study programmes at Bachelor’s, Master’s, and PhD level.

-Tuition fees in England, UK
+Tuition fees in England

 Usually, yearly tuition fees don’t differ very much between undergraduate and postgraduate programmes in England.

 Scottish universities have a wide range of tuition fees.
 You can find some programmes that start at 500–1,000 GBP/year and others that reach 17,000 GBP/year or more.
 Private universities can be even more expensive.

 As mentioned in the beginning of this article, EU/EEA students no longer have any advantages or benefits because of Brexit.
 This means the fees we've just mentioned apply to them as well.
 To lower the costs of your studies, consider applying for a scholarship.